Winlink: Technical protocols

-Controversies and US regulatory issues
+US regulatory issues

 In May 1995, the American Radio Relay League (ARRL) privately asked the FCC to change Part 97.309(a) to allow fully documented G-TOR, Clover, and original open source PacTOR (Pactor I) modes.
 The FCC granted this request in DA-95-2106 based on the ARRL's representation that it had worked with developers to ensure complete technical documentation of these codes were available to all amateur radio operators.
 However, subsequent versions of Pactor contained proprietary compression algorithms that prevent over-the-air interception.
+As of July 9th, 2024, the Winlink Development Team has stated that their software only uses an open compressed binary format called Open B2F, which is publicly listed on the Winlink website, and replaces proprietary compression used by some manufacturers of protocols used.

 In 2007, a US amateur radio operator filed a formal petition with the Federal Communications Commission (FCC) aimed at reducing the signal bandwidth in automatic operation subbands; but, in May 2008 FCC ruled against the petition.
 In the Official Order, FCC said, "Additionally, we believe that amending the amateur service rules to limit the ability of amateur stations to experiment with various communications technologies or otherwise impeding their ability to advance the radio art would be inconsistent with the definition and purpose of the amateur service.
 Moreover, we do not believe that changing the rules to prohibit a communications technology currently in use is in the public interest."